 A captivating historical novel of betrayal, conspiracy and ice for readers of C.J.
 Sansom, Andrew Taylor's Ashes of London and Kate Mosse.

-How do you catch a killer when no one is who they seem in this captivating historical novel for readers of C.J.
+Whispers haunt the walls and treachery darkens the shadows in this captivating historical novel for readers of C.J.
 Sansom, Andrew Taylor's Ashes of London and Kate Mosse.